wanderllama/BattleShip/README.md

 ###NOT FINISHED###
 A fully working battle ships game

-#FINISHED\n
+#FINISHED
-8x8 board with coordinates key included\n
-add three gamepieces with size 1x3\n
+8x8 board with coordinates key included add three gamepieces with size 1x3
-  -no duplicates\n
+  -no duplicates
-  -pieces represented with uinicode character of an anchor\n -empty space represented with single ' ' character\n
+  -pieces represented with uinicode character of an anchor -empty space represented with single ' ' character
-\n

 #TODO\n
-create main method\n
+create main method
-use grid class to generate game board\n accept user input for "shot" that matches the key\n
+use grid class to generate game board accept user input for "shot" that matches the key
-  -ex: A1, B3, G5, F7\n
+  -ex: A1, B3, G5, F7
-  -accept input to display board with already attempted shots\n check game board if ship exists in shot position\n -print miss\n
+  -accept input to display board with already attempted shots check game board if ship exists in shot position -print miss
-  -print hit\n
+  -print hit
-  -print position already chosen\n
+  -print position already chosen
-  -print message when ship sunk\n create three arrays with position of ship that match key in grid class\n
+  -print message when ship sunk
+create three arrays with position of ship that match key in grid class